CrunchyData/postgres-operator/README.md

 Once you are ready to submit a Pull Request, please ensure you do the following:

-1. Reviewing the [contributing guidelines](CONTRIBUTING.md) and ensure your that you have followed the commit message format, added testing where appropriate, documented your changes, etc.
+1. Reviewing the [contributing guidelines](CONTRIBUTING.md) and ensure that you have followed the commit message format, added testing where appropriate, documented your changes, etc.
 1. Open up a pull request based upon the guidelines.
 If you are adding a new